 This post may contain affiliate links.
 Please see our disclosure policy.

 Salsa recipes for canning, especially safe, tested recipes, can be hard to find.
-With a mix of low-acid ingredients like peppers and onions, you can’t make just any salsa recipe.
-It’s best to stick with a tested salsa canning recipe, and I’ve put together a list of more than 50 salsa canning recipes from reputable sources.
+With a mix of low-acid ingredients like peppers and onions, you can’t safely can just any salsa recipe.
+It’s important to stick with a tested salsa canning recipe, and I’ve put together a huge list of salsa canning recipes from reputable sources.

-Home-canned salsa is one of the most popular things to put up in a jar, but it’s also one of the hardest to do safely.
-Most salsa recipes include plenty of added onions and peppers, both of which aren’t safe for water bath canning without plenty of extra acidity.
+Home-canned salsa is one of the most popular things to put up in a jar, but it’s also one of the trickier things to do safely.
+Most salsa recipes include plenty of added onions and peppers, both of which are not safe for water bath canning without plenty of extra acidity.
 Fresh salsa recipes rarely include enough lime juice or vinegar to be safe for canning, and it’s especially important to use a tested recipe when canning salsa at home.

 The problem is, it can be hard to find a safe, tested salsa canning recipe…especially when you’re absolutely buried in tomatoes and peppers in mid-summer.